CU-ESIIL/indigenous-approaches-co-management-hegemonic-responses-innovation-summit-2025__16/docs/index.md

   allowfullscreen></iframe>

 ### What’s next? 📣
-- Compile co-management agreement templates and annotate Indigenous governance clauses.
+- Immediate follow-ups
-- Conduct listening sessions with partner Nations to validate the dashboard structure.
+- What we would do with one more week/month
-- Share findings with NOAA and provincial agencies to prompt policy alignment discussions.
+- Who should see this next

 ---